“Power tends to corrupt, and absolute power corrupts absolutely. Great men are almost always bad men…”—Lord Acton.

-Additionally, you are parceling out your energy and power based on the needs of the situation.
+Additionally, you are parceling your energy and power based on the situation’s needs.

-You are less likely to be taken advantaged of or robbed of your power when you approach life as you approach your financial investments—giving in exchange for a return on your investment.
+You are less likely to be taken advantage of or robbed of your power when you approach life as you approach your financial investments—giving in exchange for a return on your investment.

-Lord Acton’s dictum that, “”Power tends to corrupt, and absolute power corrupts absolutely…” has stood the test of time.
+Lord Acton’s dictum, “Power tends to corrupt, and absolute power corrupts absolutely…” has stood the test of time.

-The journey of life requires that you reconcile your higher angels with your dark side.
+Life’s journey requires that you reconcile your higher angels with your dark side.

 For INTJs, this is your ultimate challenge.